LAST UPDATED: 2/16/26 – Comprehensive Arches National Park Guide

 How to Get to Arches National Park

 Arches National Park is located in the eastern part of southern Utah.
-If you are planning on flying to visit Arches National Park, your best bets are to either fly into Las Vegas, Nevada or Salt Lake City, Utah and then drive to the park.
-Arches National Park is located in close proximity to the city of Moab, Utah, which is a great place to use as your base as you explore the area.
+If you are planning on flying to visit Arches National Park, your best bet is to either fly into Las Vegas, Nevada, or Salt Lake City, Utah, and then drive to the park.
+Arches National Park is located near the city of Moab, Utah, which is a great place to use as your base as you explore the area.

 If you are starting to plan your trip and would like to know the travel time between some of the larger cities in the area and the park, I would suggest reviewing the map I have included in my Arches National Park guide below.